 - Did the speaker exhibit poise and confidence? - Were gestures varied, movement motivated and eye contact direct? - If note card was used, was it an unobtrusive part of the delivery?

-I rank this contestant
+e's Signature I rank this contestant

-Extemporaneous Persuasive Speaking Finals - Region
+Extemporaneous Persuasive Speaking Prelims - District I